palewire/first-visual-story/readthedocs/index.rst

     :width: 100%

-Add a sentence below the title.
+Let's add a sentence below the name we just printed to summarize who each victim was and when they died.

 .. code-block:: jinja